 Publishers who relied on push notifications were also able to build engaging audiences with better content consumption.
-After tasting success with Android, developers awaited a similar move by Apple.
-In markets such as the US with a dominant share of iPhone users, native support for push notifications helps publishers tap into mobile users and offer a consistent experience.
-That wait ended up lasting for over 7 years!
+After tasting success with Android, developers awaited a similar move by Apple, which wasn’t fruitful, up until now.

 Apple has been supporting push notifications on OS X via the Apple Push Notification Service (APNS).
 Developers also use APNS to deliver a notification to iOS devices.
 What has now changed is Apple will be rolling out support for service workers to show notifications.

 Developers could still deliver notifications on Safari via APNS to an OS X device.
 But doing so involves a cumbersome process including generating a Safari certificate.
 Most push notification service providers extended support for push notifications on Safari for macOS.
 This wasn’t possible on iOS.

 Apple’s support for web push notification standards, as adopted by other browsers such as Google Chrome, Mozilla Firefox, and Microsoft Edge, will simplify work for developers.
 Developers can now start building an audience on iOS without any additional effort.
 This will not even require an Apple Developer account.